-Academic Records at Virginia Tech are defined as any portion of the educational history of a student that is maintained by the University for the purpose of sharing by other academic officials and is intended to support the academic degree progress of the student.
-Typical examples are the academic files maintained in a department or university administrative office.
-These records include: files, documents and materials in multiple mediums (handwritten, tape, disks, microfilm, CD-ROM, etc.) which contain information directly related to the academic educational efforts of the student.
-Academic records do not include law enforcement unit records, medical records (vis-à-vis doctor patient privilege), alumni records, or human resource records.
+Academic Records at Virginia Tech are defined as any portion of an individual's educational history maintained by the University for the purpose of sharing between academic officials and supporting the academic degree progress of the student.
+Typical examples are academic files maintained in a department or university administrative office in any medium (print, electronic, etc.) that contains information directly related to the academic educational efforts of the student.
+Academic records do not include law enforcement records, medical records (vis-à-vis doctor patient privilege), alumni records, or human resource records.

 The Degree Audit Reporting System (DARS) is a computer generated report for undergraduate and associate level students that matches the requirements of a degree program with a student's course work taken.
 The audit identifies those graduation requirements that are completed as well as those requirements that still need to be completed.